 Students must complete all graduation requirements before participating in the commencement program.
 It is of utmost importance that students ascertain in their senior year that they will meet all requirements.
-Students order caps and gowns through the Herff Jones representative while the representative is on campus several times a year.
-Students then purchase their caps and gowns through the college bookstore after the ordered merchandise arrives.
+Students order caps and gowns through the college bookstore.
+Students then purchase their caps and gowns after the ordered merchandise arrives.
 The Registrar's Office contacts graduating students during their final semester with line-up lists and instructions for participating in the program.
 The college releases diplomas and transcripts only to students who meet all financial obligations to the college.